Musk wanted $80 billion to colonize Mars, OpenAI president testifies at trial

-OAKLAND, California, May 5 : The president of OpenAI testified on Tuesday that Elon Musk supported transforming the artificial intelligence startup into a for-profit company, but wanted full control in part to help him raise $80 billion to colonize Mars.
+OAKLAND, California, May 5 : OpenAI's president testified on Tuesday that Elon Musk supported transforming the artificial intelligence startup into a for-profit company, but wanted full control in part to help him raise $80 billion to colonize Mars.

+The testimony by Greg Brockman came in the second week of a trial in California that could determine the future of OpenAI, which sparked a widespread craze over generative artificial intelligence after launching its ChatGPT chatbot in late 2022.

+Musk accused OpenAI and Chief Executive Sam Altman of conning him into giving $38 million to the nonprofit, only to see it abandon its charitable goals and become a for-profit company to enrich themselves.

 Brockman said the Tesla and SpaceX founder made clear that he wanted to become OpenAI's leader if that happened.